pine64/website/content/blog/january_2025.md

 **"cannot proceed with upgrade" (as of Dec 11, 2024)**

 Users running the factory firmware on their PineNote Community Edition will encounter an issue updating their system.
-This happens because Debian has moved `/lib`, `/lib64`, etc. To `/usr` and because the system still includes a `/lib64` symlink, attempting to update the system results in the `base-files` package failing to install.
+This happens because Debian has moved `/lib`, `/lib64`, etc. to `/usr` and because the system still includes a `/lib64` symlink, attempting to update the system results in the `base-files` package failing to install.

-You can fix this by removing the symlink by running `sudo rm /lib64` in your terminal (via SSH, UART, etc).
+You can fix this by removing the symlink by running `sudo rm /lib64` in your terminal (via SSH, UART, etc.).

 ### Development updates